fabricjs/fabricjs.github.io/src/tsdocs/classes/Ellipse.md

 **willDrawShadow**(): `boolean`

-Check if this object or a child object will cast a shadow used by Group.shouldCache to know if child has a shadow recursively
+Check if this object will cast a shadow with an offset. used by Group.shouldCache to know if child has a shadow recursively

 #### Returns